...

 1. Stress-free HR Management

-To give business development top priority, an EOR handles daily HR chores including contract administration, employee complaints, and performance tracking.
+To give business development top priority, an EOR handles daily HR chores, including contract administration, employee complaints, and performance tracking.

 2. Managed Payroll and Employee Benefits

-EORs precisely handle payroll to guarantee local tax compliance and timely payouts of salaries.
-To guarantee staff compliance and contentment, they also provide benefits including health insurance, leave plans, and retirement contributions.
+To ensure staff compliance and satisfaction, they also offer benefits including health insurance, leave plans, and retirement contributions.

 3. Reduced Legal Risks